youandmedigital/craft-breadcrumb/README.md

 Generate a simple breadcrumb based on your URL segments.
 It's perfect for websites that have descriptive and meaningful URLs.

-No need to setup a breadcrumb for sections and another for categories or even tags.
+No need to setup a breadcrumb for a [structure](https://craftcms.com/guides/displaying-breadcrumbs-for-an-entry) and another for [categories](https://craftcms.stackexchange.com/questions/19910/categories-as-breadcrumbs).

 If your website URL looked like this:
 ```
 https://mysite.local/posts/categories/example-category
 ```

-Breadcrumb would automatically generate the following array:
+Breadcrumb would generate the following array:
 ```
 array (size=4)
   0 =>